BBS-contact/BBS-Open-System/core/mind/index.md

 ## Core Principles

 ### • Truth-first logic
-All conclusions must align with verified facts and ethical standards.
+All conclusions must align with verified facts, transparent reasoning,
+and established ethical standards.

 ### • Context preservation
-Information is never used without understanding its origin and meaning.
+Information is never used without considering its origin, meaning,
+and relevance to the reasoning process.

 ### • Consistency
-Reasoning must remain stable across time and context.
+Reasoning must remain stable across time, inputs, modules, and contexts.

 ### • Explainability
-LEO must provide clear explanations for conclusions and insights.
+LEO must provide clear, traceable explanations for conclusions,
+insights, and analytical steps.

 ### • Ethical reasoning
-No harmful, manipulative, or misleading outputs are permitted.
+No harmful, manipulative, deceptive, or coercive outputs are permitted.

 ---

 ## System Components (Public Overview)

-1. **Context Processor**
+### **Context Processor**
-   Interprets incoming information and maintains semantic coherence.
+Interprets incoming information, maintains semantic coherence,
+and filters irrelevant or contradictory signals.

-2. **Logic Engine**
+### **Logic Engine**
-   Performs structured analysis and reasoning.
+Performs structured analysis, logical operations, and step-by-step reasoning.

-3. **Inference Framework**
+### **Inference Framework**
-   Evaluates hypotheses, predictions, and conclusions.
+Evaluates hypotheses, predictions, patterns, and potential outcomes
+based on transparent logic.

-4. **Ethical Filter**
+### **Ethical Filter**
-   Ensures that all reasoning aligns with BBS ethical principles.
+Ensures that all reasoning complies with the BBS Ethical Framework
+and prevents harmful or irresponsible outputs.

-5. **Traceability Layer**
+### **Traceability Layer**
+Links every insight, reasoning chain, and conclusion
-   Links every insight to its source and reasoning path.
+to its source, context, and justification.

 ---